 Or, if you happen to be strolling along Water St., check out Receiver’s second location, the Brass Shop and ogle at the gorgeous coffee roaster they have on site.
 Bread lovers take note, the Brass Shop is also home to Breadworks, where divine sourdoughs, focaccias and country white breads beckon with their golden crusts.

-Pro Tip: Lunch on Vic Row can get busy, so head over early and grab a prime table on the patio or inside before the crowds arrive.
+Pro Tip: Lunch on Vic Row can get busy, so head over early and grab a prime table on the patio or inside

 The Kettle Black